 First Fridays in Phoenixville

-Phoenixville First Fridays (#PXVFirstFriday) are held on the first Friday of each month, May 2020 through October 2020, from 6 pm-10 pm and are a great way to experience everything that this eclectic little town has to offer.
+Phoenixville First Fridays (#PXVFirstFriday) are held on the first Friday of each month from May through November, from 6 pm-10 pm and are a great way to experience everything that this eclectic little town has to offer.
 Phoenixville began celebrating First Fridays back in 2004, and it has helped bring this town back to life, offering a terrific way for people to get outside and enjoy the music and the exciting vibe that it seems to bring to the streets.

 This year, discover some of our newest locally-owned shops such as Threads Marketplace boutique (131 Bridge Street), The 3 Painted Pugs (24 South Main Street), a paint-and-stain store that sells upcycled furniture and home goods, Belle Haven (28 South Main Street), a home decor store, and Reads and Company (234 Bridge Street), an independent bookstore while enjoying live entertainment all throughout the downtown area.